naschorr/hawking/docs/building_modules.md

 They've also got an optional boolean `successful` property, which can be set inside the child module to alert subscribers that it was successfully initialized or not.
 This property being set defines which post-initialization function is called.

-For example, these post-initialization actions can be added to a module via it's `ModuleInitializationStruct` like so:
+For example, these post-initialization actions can be added to a module via it's `ModuleInitializationContainer` like so:

 ```
-ModuleInitializationStruct(Bar, True, afterSuccessfulInit=lambda: print('Module initialized successfully!'))
+ModuleInitializationContainer(Bar, afterSuccessfulInit=lambda: print('Module initialized successfully!'))
 ```

 ## Configuration